ambarishK/read-the-classics-karen/Europe-PMC-classics/README.md

 * Tang F et al, [RNA-Seq analysis to capture the transcriptome landscape of a single cell.](https://europepmc.org/article/MED/20203668)
 * Tang F et al, [Tracing the derivation of embryonic stem cells from the inner cell mass by single-cell RNA-Seq analysis.](https://europepmc.org/article/MED/20452321)

+# Contributions

+Want to contribute a classic that I've missed?
+Great!
+Just add classic to a fork, make a pull request, and it is good to go.

+# Last update:

+December 19, 2019